EngineeringKiosk/GermanTechPodcasts/DEVELOPMENT.md

 ## Extending the *yml* format in `/podcasts`

-If you aim to modify (add, change or remove) a yaml proprty in the `/podcasts/*.yml`, please ensure making this change in all *.yml* files.
+If you aim to modify (add, change, or remove) a YAML property in the `/podcasts/*.yml`, please ensure making this change in all *.yml* files.

-Our tooling in `/app` also need adjustment.
+Our tooling in `/app` also needs adjustment.
 Mainly in

 * `/app/cmd/types.go`: Adjusting the type structure
-* `app/cmd/convertYamlToJson.go` -> `mergePodcastInformation`: Adjusting the Yaml to JSON merge logic
+* `app/cmd/convertYamlToJson.go` -> `mergePodcastInformation`: Adjusting the YAML to JSON merge logic